Walter Long, 1st Viscount Long: Political career, 1880–1911

 Long was determined on a career in politics, campaigning at Marlborough in a traditional Liberal seat in 1879.
 After Sir George Jenkinson agreed to resign in North Wiltshire, he was adopted by 'half a dozen country gentlemen'.
-At the 1880 general election, Long was elected to parliament as a Conservative for North Wiltshire, a seat he held until 1885.
+At the 1880 general election, Long was elected to parliament as a Conservative for the seat, which he held until 1885.
 A supporter of Lord Beaconsfield, the British Empire, Church of England and state, he was against extending education, but favoured bible teachings in schools.
 He won the two-member North Wiltshire seat by more than 2000 votes.
 At the time Beaconsfield died on 19 April 1881, he was making a record of his days in the Commons: "I rose somewhere about 8.30 and as a new member was duly called".
 The Liberal government was in trouble over Egypt and the Bradlaugh incident; and the Conservatives were internally divided.
 He hunted for the Beaufort Hounds.
 I selected as my time, midnight until, if necessary, eight in the morning.
 I used to leave London at 5.30 in the morning, providing the House was up, take the train down to Chippenham, have my hunt, and get back to London by train leaving Chippenham about 7.30 … I was at the House at midnight and I would stay there till it rose.
 He made his first speech on 26 July 1880 during the third reading of the Compensation for Disturbances (Ireland) bill.